 In the tumultuous world of Westeros, dragons are more than just beasts; they are symbols of power, legacy, and destruction.
 Among these majestic creatures, Meleys, known as the Red Queen, stands out with her scarlet scales and copper-hued horns.
 Her story is one of grandeur and tragedy, woven deeply into the fabric of Targaryen history.

-Meleys was hatched in the Dragonpit of King's Landing, an ancient and formidable she-dragon.
 Unlike many dragons who bonded with Targaryen babies, Meleys grew up independently until she was claimed by Princess Alyssa Targaryen in 75 AC.
 Alyssa, mother to King Viserys and Daemon Targaryen, quickly formed a bond with Meleys, taking her young sons on dragon rides to instill courage in them from an early age.
+However, Alyssa's death in childbirth left Meleys riderless for several years, a silent guardian in the Dragonpit, until Rhaenys Targaryen came into the picture.

 Rhaenys Targaryen, known as "The Queen Who Never Was," claimed Meleys and formed one of the most iconic dragon-rider pairs in Westeros.
+Rhaenys's daring nature and Meleys's power made them a formidable duo.
+Their bond was not just one of utility but of mutual respect and affection.
+Rhaenys famously rode Meleys to her wedding to Corlys Velaryon, showcasing their strength and grandeur to all of Westeros.

 The article is not finished.
 Click on the next page to continue.